 Similar to Whose Line Is It Anyway?, this fast-paced short-form improv show plays a series of improvised games and scenes based on audience suggestions.
 Laugh Track City is a great opportunity for the cast and audience alike to have a fun and hilarious time at Made Up Theatre.

 The average person loses 1.9 million brain cells every minute a stroke goes untreated.
 As a radiologist tasked with diagnosing strokes, Dr. Diane Barnes was very aware of this fact.
 Nevertheless, when a stroke happened to her, she waited 20 hours before going to the hospital.
 In My Stroke of Luck, doctor-turned-actor Barnes recounts her experience of realizing she was having a stroke, her path to recovery and more.
 It’s a heartfelt and humorous look at love, family and overcoming seemingly insurmountable obstacles.
-See this amazing one-woman show when it comes to the stage of at The Marsh Upstairs Studio Theater in San Francisco.
+See this amazing one-woman show when it comes to the stage of at The Marsh Berkeley.